The following was compiled from the IIO Instructor Information Session,

 British spellings.

-answer the easiest questions first.
-Your confidence will increase; you
+the easiest questions first.
+Your confidence will increase; you will relax and

-Don't answer more questions or parts of questions than are required; only
+more questions or parts of questions than are required; only the required

-take it home or hand it in separately with no identification number on
+home or hand it in separately with no identification number on it.
+Over the

-it.
-Over the years a considerable number of students have squandered thirty
+years a considerable number of students have squandered thirty or forty marks

-or forty marks in this manner.
-ALL answers must be written in the answer
+in this manner.
+ALL answers must be written in the answer book provided.

 5. Select only one answer in multiple choice questions UNLESS the instructions